YasmineBB/cycle-changes-tracker/README.md

 I would also an option for the user to add any notes along the way regarding their symptoms to make it more personalised.

+#### Security of Data

+For the purpose of this project, there isn't a high level of security in terms of securing user data.
+For example when the user enters their password at the register and login stages,

 ## Technologies and Libraries Used

 - Gitpod was used to develop the programme.